Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Porkless Sausage, Venham Mais 5, Porto, Portugal

-Alheira, a famous Porto food, is a porkless sausage – usually consisting of fowl or game meat and bread.
+Alheira, another famous Porto food, is a porkless sausage – usually consisting of fowl or game meat and bread.
 It was created in the late 15th century when Jews were forced to convert to Christianity or face expulsion from the country.

 Where to Eat Alheira in Porto